2uanDM/ChatGPT-Function-Calling-with-Laptop-Seller-Chatbot/README.md

 This repository keeps code for my hackathon competition in creating ChatGPT integrated chatbot named "TTChat", you can try it out in this url: http://34.124.191.129:443/

-Here is the slides show the way we create this chatbot: https://husteduvn-my.sharepoint.com/:p:/g/personal/kiet_pt214909_sis_hust_edu_vn/EYEfEKZsKrlNoTWA-Pct0hIBvfSb4QeYiqMjngdn03zOgQ?e=LfAabK
+Here is the slides show the way we create this chatbot: [Link slide](https://husteduvn-my.sharepoint.com/:p:/g/personal/kiet_pt214909_sis_hust_edu_vn/EYEfEKZsKrlNoTWA-Pct0hIBvfSb4QeYiqMjngdn03zOgQ?e=LfAabK)

 GitHub url (With authentication key to private repo):